Sawtooth Wilderness: Seismology

 The Sawtooth Fault is a 40 mi long east-dipping normal fault that runs along the base of the Sawtooth Mountains and was discovered and mapped in 2010.
 It is believed to be capable of producing an earthquake measuring up to 7.5 on the Richter magnitude scale, with one of the most recent large earthquakes occurring 4,000 years ago and a second 7,000 years ago.

 Glaciology

 The Sawtooth Wilderness has a history of alpine glaciation, and while no surface glaciers exist today, perennial snow fields and rock glaciers remain, usually on north or east facing slopes.
 There have been 202 perennial snow fields mapped in the Sawtooth Mountains.
 The Sawtooth Mountains were last extensively glaciated in the Pleistocene, but glaciers probably existed during the Little Ice Age, which ended around AD 1850.
 Remnants of glacial activity include glacial lakes, moraines, horns, hanging valleys, cirques, and arêtes.

+Climate

+Graham Guard Station is by the North Fork Boise River, on the far western edge of the Sawtooth Wilderness.
+Graham Guard Station has a humid continental climate (Köppen Dfb), with subalpine climate (Köppen Dfc) characteristics.
+The temperatures at Graham Guard Station have a high degree of diurnal variation throughout the year, with the temperatures at night remaining cold throughout the year, with no months where the average low exceeds 40 °F (4.4 °C).
+Daytime temperatures in winter are relatively mild, with the average high temperature ranging between 39 °F (3.9 °C) and 45 °F (7.2 °C), but the temperature drops drastically at night, reaching far below freezing.
+The level of diurnal temperature variation is similar to that of Bodie, California.